GetDutchie/brick/packages/brick_core/README.md

 # Brick Core

-Interfaces and shared helpers for implementing models, adapters, providers, and repositories.
+Interfaces and shared helpers for implementing models, adapters, providers, and repositories in [Brick](../../).

 ## Principles